pimkerkhoven/seneca-toggles/README.md

 ```

 The question parts and the options for each part are displayed in random order.
 This order
 is randomized each time a new question is provided.

+Questions are __never__ initialized with more than 50% of the toggles already in the correct position.

 ## Assumptions
 - Each question part has at least two options